 The M2M system shall support the group to include another group as a member.

-Use cases for machine socialization
+7.2 Machine socialization

-Description
+7.2.1 Description

 A robot is designed to clean rooms in hotel.
 The task of the robot is to keep all rooms clean.
 If the hotel has only one robot, it has to clean rooms one by one.
 If the hotel has two robots, they will complete the task more efficiently if they cooperate with each other.
 If robot A has cleaned a room, it may inform the other robot that this room has been cleaned, so robot B can move to another room for clean job.
 This implies that if multiple robots share a same task, cooperation will improve the efficiency.
 As in the hotel scenario, the robots owner may not tell the robots explicitly that there exists another robot with the same task.
 So, firstly, the robot must have the capability to discover other robots and find out if they share the same task as itself.
-Secondly, a robot must realize what kind information will effect other robots behaviour, and it must transmit messages in order to share these information to other co-operators.
-For example, after a machine scan a room, it will find out the clean status of that room (clean or dirty), when a robot is cleaning a room or after it is cleaned, it will change the status of that room, the information will effect other robots’ behaviour, because for any other robots it is unnecessary to go to a room that is being cleaned or has been cleaned by another robot.
+Secondly, a robot must realize what kind information will affect other robots behaviour, and it must transmit messages in order to share these information to other co-operators.
+For example, after a machine scan a room, it will find out the clean status of that room (clean or dirty), when a robot is cleaning a room or after it is cleaned, it will change the status of that room, the information will affect other robots’ behaviour, because for any other robots it is unnecessary to go to a room that is being cleaned or has been cleaned by another robot.
 Thirdly, a robot must have the knowledge about the message interface of other robots.
 Only with this knowledge, it can send inform or command to another robots.

 A cloud robot service platform may play an important role in this hotel scenario.
 Because the platform may help robots to discover each other, and the platform may initialize a powerful commander to optimize the job with multiple robots.

-Source
+7.2.2 Source

-REQ-2015-0658R01
+Not applicable

-Actors
+7.2.3 Actors